 There are also the regulatory bodies such as the Commonwealth of Australia's Prices Surveillance Authority 1983-1995 and its predecessor the Prices Justification Tribunal 1973-1981.

 The Australian Competition and Consumer Commission (ACCC) was formed on 6 November 1995 by the merger of the Trade Practices Commission and the Prices Surveillance Authority.
-It was active in monitoring price changes attendant to the introduction of Australia's Goods & Services Tax (GST) on 1 July 2000.
+It was active in monitoring price changes attendant to the introduction of Australia's Goods and Services Tax (GST) on 1 July 2000.
 Annual reports of the ACCC and other reports which are tabled in the Parliament of the Commonwealth of Australia are formally published as Parliamentary Papers which are readily available in major Australian libraries and in many overseas libraries.

-Historically the Commonwealth Government's Tariffs Board 1921-1973 and the Industries Assistance Commission 1973 - 1990 reported extensively on a diverse range of industries including fruit, chemicals, plastics, luggage, grain harvesters & parts, electric motors, and so on.
+Historically the Commonwealth Government's Tariffs Board 1921-1973 and the Industries Assistance Commission 1973 - 1990 reported extensively on a diverse range of industries including fruit, chemicals, plastics, luggage, grain harvesters and parts, electric motors, and so on.
 When it became the Industry Commission it began to report at a broader level such as that of the automotive industry in Australia and the clothing and textiles industry.
 Latterly it has become the Productivity Commission and changed focus yet again.
 Reports from all of these organisations have been published as Australian Parliamentary Papers.

 Individual reports from the above bodies presented to the South Australian and Commonwealth parliaments can be identified and located with the aid of the Index to parliamentary papers of South Australia(South Australia.
 Parliament, Adelaide, S. Aust. : Govt.
 Printer) and the Index to the papers presented to Parliament / The Parliament of the Commonwealth of Australia( Canberra : Government printer) respectively.